damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Reading regressions

-Now R has calculated the model, the hardest part of analysis is done.
-Indeed the most important is to test THE model which corresponds to all your hypotheses.
+Now R has calculated the model, the hardest part of the analysis is done.
+Indeed the most important matter is to test the model which corresponds to all your hypotheses.
 Now, the trick is to learn about the mean of the vocabulary used in linear regression's output to understand their results.

 ---

 # Vocabulary

-Here many concepts and letters will be introduced in a short presentation here but I encourage you to read more about them in the references presented in the introduction section.
+Here, many concepts and letters will be introduced in a short presentation, but I encourage you to read more about them in the references presented in the introduction section.

 ---

 # R and R<sup>2</sup>

-R the overall correlation of your model and R<sup>2</sup> is the % of variance of the variable X explained by the model.
+R is the letter used to describe the overall correlation of your model and R<sup>2</sup> is the % of variance of the variable X explained by the model.
 The following visualisation presents [the relationship between correlation and variance explained](https://rpsychologist.com/d3/correlation/).

-R denote the overall correlation while all the predictors are taken into account whereas r is the correlation associated to only one predictor.
+The letter R denotes the overall correlation when all the predictors are taken into account whereas *r* is the correlation associated to only one predictor.

 ---

-# Estimates, Standardized estimates and associated Standard Errors
+# Estimates, Standardised estimates and associated Standard Errors

-Estimates indicate the value of b which is the raw (non-standardized version of &beta;).
+Estimates indicate the value of b which is the raw (non-standardised version of &beta;).
 For the intercept, the estimate corresponds to the value of the outcome variable when the predictor variable is null.
-For a predictor variable, the estimate corresponds to how much the outcome variable when this predictor increase by one.
+For a predictor variable, the estimate corresponds to how much the outcome variable increases or decreases when this predictor increases by one.

-In the case of multiple predictors with different units/scales/ranges, the estimate being calculated according the unit/scale/range of each predictor, can not been compared between the predictors.
-To compare the strength of the link between each predictor and the outcome variable, standardized estimates are necessary.
+In the case of multiple predictors with different units/scales/ranges, the estimate being calculated according to the unit/scale/range of each predictor, can not be compared between the predictors.
+To compare the strength of the link between each predictor and the outcome variable, standardised estimates are necessary.
 This standardised estimates also known as &beta; are also the correlation r for each predictor with the outcome variable.

 Because the best fit of the model is calculated on a pool of multiple best fit attempts, a confidence margin also know as SE for standard error can be provided.